 This section is made up of current Travel Advice and Frequently Asked Questions.
 It is designed to give some helpful information to new and existing customers to make your holiday extra special.
 For addittional information you can read our COVID-19 statement here.

-You must wear a face covering whilst on the coach and in substantially enclosed areas of transport hubs in England.
-Hand sanitising dispensers are fitted to all our coaches and we actively encourage passengers to use them when boarding and disembarking.
+Hand sanitising dispensers are fitted to all of our coaches and we actively encourage passengers to use them when boarding and disembarking.
 The coach will be sanitised daily including touch points such hand and grab rails.
-When you make your booking, you will be allocated seats with the people that are part of your booking.
-You will not be seated directly next to people who are not part of your booking.
-You will be separated by the centre aisle and or will be allocated a double seat for single use.
 The air conditioning system onboard the vehicle will be set to use fresh air only and the re-circulation function will not be used.
 Whilst at the hotel specific procedures may be in place such as reduced seating in the restaurants, one-way systems and daily housekeeping maybe unavailable or on a request basis only.

 What happens if the holiday is cancelled because of COVID-19?

 If we cancel the holiday, you will be able to transfer to an alternative or receive a full refund.
 If you cancel, you may be covered if you have insurance.
 Otherwise, it is subject to our normal cancellation terms, Page 38 of the holiday brochure.
 Our cancelation terms are available to view as part of our Trading Charter.

 How much is the deposit to book a holiday?

 The normal deposit to secure a place on your chosen holiday is £40 per person, payable at the time of booking.
 We are currently offering customers the option to defer paying this normal deposit until 12 weeks before you travel.
 The balance is then due 8 weeks before your departure date.